tan-van/UGConnect/README.md

 # UGConnect

-UGConnect is an intelligent professional networking platform designed to connect creators and job seekers through advanced matching technologies and comprehensive profile management.
+UGConnect is a professional networking platform designed to connect creators and brands looking for User Generated Content to promote their products.

 ## Features